paulvpop/drone-mapping-end-to-end-workflow/user_manual.md

 **Step 22:** Click "OK" on the <br><br> "Restarting mission <br> Flight will resume at abandonment point" pop-up. <br>
 <img src="https://github.com/user-attachments/assets/e9579442-fb49-49a4-8fe1-73cf8f772a63" alt="restarting-mission" width="500" height="225"> <br>

 **Step 23:** Repeat steps 13-15 if the remaining portion only requires the second flight and not more than that.
-If there are more battery changes necessary to complete the flight path, repeat steps 13 and 16-20.
+If more battery changes are necessary to complete the flight path, repeat steps 13 and 16-20.

 **Step 24:**  Save the flight path as it will be needed for the future if repeating the same flight path.